pudly/schmopera-hugo/content/articles/upcoming-in-october.md

 +++
 ## Boston Wagner Society

-On **October 5, 2pm** at Old South Church in Boston, soprano Julia Rolwing and pianist Soyeon Kim offer up a recital fitting of a Wagner Society.
+On **October 5, 2pm** at Old South Church in Boston, [soprano Julia Rolwing and pianist Soyeon Kim](http://bostonwagnersociety.org/) offer up a recital fitting of a Wagner Society.
 On the programme are songs and piano solos by Wagner and Liszt, and memorable moments from _Lohengrin_, _Siegfried_, and _Tristan und Isolde_.
 [Tickets](https://www.eventbrite.com/e/wagner-and-liszt-tickets-63775079981) start at $10.

 ## Amplified Opera

-On **October 10, 11, and 12** at the Ernest Balmer Studio in Toronto's Distillery District, you can catch three unique concert events, courtesy of Amplified Opera.
-Dubbed [_Amplify_](https://www.amplifiedopera.com/), the series presents lecture concerts, followed by a talkback session between audience and artists, moderated by Margaret Cormier.
+On **October 10, 11, and 12** at the Ernest Balmer Studio in Toronto's Distillery District, you can catch three unique concert events courtesy of Amplified Opera.
+Dubbed [_Amplify_](https://www.amplifiedopera.com/), the series presents lecture concerts, followed by a talkback session between audience and artists, moderated by musicologist Margaret Cormier.

 [_The Way I See It_](https://www.amplifiedopera.com/the-way-i-see-it) (Oct.
 10) features mezzo [Laurie Rubin](https://www.sevenstories.com/books/3061-do-you-dream-in-color) and pianist Liz Upchurch, and their stories of blindness and vision loss; [_The Queen in Me_](https://www.amplifiedopera.com/the-queen-in-me) (Oct.
-11) stars soprano [Teiya Kasahara](/scene/people/teiya-kasahara/) in her one-woman show, alongside pianist Trevor Chartrand; and [_What's Known to Me Is Endless_](https://www.amplifiedopera.com/whats-known-to-me-is-endless) sees baritone Kenneth Overton and pianist Rich Coburn on their understanding of Black identity, while working on both sides of the Canada-US border.
+11) stars soprano [Teiya Kasahara](/scene/people/teiya-kasahara/) in her one-woman show, alongside pianist Trevor Chartrand; and [_What's Known to Me Is Endless_](https://www.amplifiedopera.com/whats-known-to-me-is-endless) sees baritone Kenneth Overton and pianist Rich Coburn on their understanding of Black identity on both sides of the Canada-US border.

 You can catch each concert individually, or with an [all-access pass](https://www.eventbrite.com/e/amplify-all-concerts-pass-2019-tickets-73320472507) for the whole series.
 All concerts start at 7:30pm.